-Using Biometric Unlock in 1Password does not replace your Master Password or undermine the security of 1Password.
-Your data is encrypted with your Master Password, and that remains true even with Biometric Unlock turned on.
+Using Biometric Unlock in 1Password does not replace your account password or undermine the security of 1Password.
+Your data is encrypted with your account password, and that remains true even with Biometric Unlock turned on.

-When you turn on Biometric Unlock, 1Password stores an encrypted version of a secret that is equivalent to your Master Password:
+When you turn on Biometric Unlock, 1Password stores an encrypted version of a secret that is equivalent to your account password:

 - Random Key.
 1Password generates a Random Key that requires authentication.
 This Random Key is saved in the Android Keystore.